-The park has abundant wildlife resources, interesting geologic formations and diverse plant communities.
+A large variety of other interesting Arizona wildlife species can be found within the park and offer year-round wildlife viewing opportunities.
 Ranging from 4,600’ to 3,700’ in elevation, the landscape is dominated by rolling hills and panoramic vistas as it transitions from oak-woodland to desert grassland.

-The most commonly sighted mammals include white-tailed deer, coyote (pictured), bobcat, javelina, gray fox, cottontail rabbits, all four Arizona skunks (white-striped, spotted, hooded and hognose), many other small mammals, and an occasional mountain lion.
+The most commonly sighted mammals include Coues white-tailed deer, coyote, bobcat, javelina, gray fox, cottontail rabbits, all four Arizona skunks (white-striped, spotted, hooded and hognose), many other small mammals, and an occasional mountain lion.

 The Big Stink